Legal Notice

 While the district claims schools are safe and open, many students who crossed the picket line reported otherwise.
 Instead of being in classrooms, students were grouped in masses, directed into ‘holding zones’ like the gym or cafeteria all day.
 According to various students, hundreds of kids were being supervised by just 3 to 4 adults at a time.

-Academic Harm
+Academic Impact

 End the staring contest.